fbpx

 Kenya Custom Safri to see LionsWhere can I go to see the Big Five—especially cats?

-In nearly all of our African destinations, (except Rwanda), you’ll have the chance to spot the Big Five—lion, elephant, buffalo, leopard, and rhino—especially given enough time.
-But for cats, your best bet for seeing a lot of them would be South Africa, Botswana, or Kenya.
+In nearly all of our African safaris, (except Rwanda), you’ll have the chance to spot the Big Five—lion, elephant, buffalo, leopard, and rhino—especially given enough time.
+But for cats, your best bet for seeing a lot of them would be on a South Africa, Botswana, or Kenya safari.

 Where is the best place to go with a lot of animals but few other people?

 Whenever possible, we favor using camps and lodges that are remote, small, and on private reserves, so you won’t see masses of safari vehicles on your game drives.
 There are exceptions, and iconic areas like Tanzania’s Ngorongoro Crater or Kenya’s Masai Mara do attract a lot of safari-goers.
-To really get away from anything resembling a crowd, Zambia is one of southern Africa’s least-traveled regions but offers one of the most rewarding wildernesses.
-Botswana and Namibia also fit the bill.
+To really get away from anything resembling a crowd, our safaris in Zambia explore one of southern Africa’s least-traveled regions but offers one of the most rewarding wildernesses.
+Our Botswana and Namibia safaris also fit the bill.

 Where can I go for an authentic cultural experience as well as to see animals?

 For a tribal experience, you can visit the Himba people in Namibia’s far north, and Maasai villages in Kenya and Tanzania.
-Also, many of our Botswana guides hail from the local tribes of the Okavango Delta.
-If you’re looking for some modern culture, you can’t beat Cape Town with its music and arts scene and award-winning restaurants.
+Also, many of our Botswana safari tour guides hail from the local tribes of the Okavango Delta.
+If you’re looking for some modern culture, you can’t miss touring Cape Town with its music and arts scene and award-winning restaurants.

 What else can I do when I’m in Africa?

 Take a flight over Victoria Falls, one of the Seven Wonders of the Natural World.
 You can go on a marine safari off Cape Town to spot sharks, whales, and penguins (and go shark cage diving if you’d like).
-You can visit a local village school in Zimbabwe for one of the most uncontrived cultural interactions anywhere, meet cheetahs at a rehabilitation center, go ballooning over East Africa’s epic plains, horseback riding, mountain biking, and even hiking.
+You can visit a local village school on our Zimbabwe safari tour for one of the most uncontrived cultural interactions anywhere, meet cheetahs at a rehabilitation center, go ballooning over East Africa’s epic plains, horseback riding, mountain biking, and even hiking.

 Why are safaris so expensive?